 But alas, maybe due to it’s lack of commercial success, support for the library faded pretty quickly.
 Now, users (like myself) are finding it difficult to get the library to run on newer operating systems (most won’t even let the installer run!).
 [A little tip – if you can ‘acquire’ a copy of the library of v1.03, it will successfully install on newer Windows systems… ;).]

 But, if you are one of the lucky ones that get’s it chugging again – it’s like coming home.
 I feel all warm and gushy for writing again – those old patches are just magic, and still work wonders on a mix.
 I’ve started adding the sounds into my palette again, and have found I’ve made my orchestral template much more lightweight and efficient because of it, without little or no compromise in sound quality.
 In fact, I feel that I can work more musically, and more quickly now.
 Expect to hear a lot more of the library in my future music releases.

 I know – it’s weird right… this library is OLD, and you’re right in thinking it has nothing on your modern sample libraries.
 But I’ve always thought quality mockups have always been in the realm of the composer wielding the library, and not in the library itself.
-I’ve heard some god-awful mockups from users with extremely high-end systems, who obviously have more money than sense.
+I’ve heard some god-awful mockups from users with extremely high-end systems, who obviously have more money on the rfid wallets than sense.
 I’m not saying I’m better than anyone – but I know that if I work hard enough at a mix, it might just not matter as much that I’m using old libraries.

 Sooo… anyone else have fond memories of a particular library, or even a piece of old software?
 Anyone keen to relive their glory days?